bookofproofs/bookofproofs.github.io/_sources/history/20th-century/morton.md

 6. Spearheaded the creation of a mathematics education center that provides assistance to teachers and learners.
 7. Mentored numerous high school students in their mathematical pursuits.

-Born 28 May1930, Ipswich, England.
+Born 28 May 1930, Ipswich, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Morton/)